sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

     - name: The specialization transition tracks feature learning
     - name: Large initial weights produce individual differences
     - name: Theory-experiment overlap in two-layer neural networks
+    - name: Limits of the analytical teacher-student setting
 - name: Discussion
   subsections:
-    - name: Limitations of the analytical teacher-student setting
+    - name: Applications of the teacher-student setting
-    - name: Further applications of the teacher-student setting
+    - name: The analytical frontier
 ---

-The learning dynamics of neural networks---how parameters change during training---describe how data, architecture and algorithm interact to produce a trained model.
-Characterizing these dynamics in general is an open problem in machine learning, but recent work has made progress in understanding the dynamics of certain settings both neural networks.

 - place the framework in the broader context of DL theory
-- describe the (dis)advantages of this approach to other DL theory approaches:
-  - assumptions on data distribution
-  - asymptotic in the input data dimension

 ## Background